top of page

 HOW MIGHT YOUR CHARACTER GROW?

 A healthy Type Nine individual may have a healing and calming influence on those around them.
 They are optimistic, reassuring and supportive: they bring people together.
-Their desire for peace makes them an effective leader and decision-maker, even feeling able to tackle conflict within their social group, without making unacceptable compromises or feeling resentful.
+Their desire for peace makes them an effective leader and decision-maker, even feeling able to tackle conflict within their social group without making unacceptable compromises or feeling resentful.

 HOW MIGHT YOUR CHARACTER DISINTEGRATE?

 A Type Nine character is in danger of becoming highly repressed, undeveloped and ineffective.
-They are unable to face their problems and so block awareness of anything negative that might affect them, dissociating themselves from all conflict.
+They are unable to face their problems and so block awareness of anything negative that might affect them, dissociating from all conflict.
 They learn to give up what they want and give in to the demands of others.
 They may become socially anxious, and / or may be neglectful of and dangerous towards others.

 The individual may become numb and unable to function, having lost their sense of identity and knowledge of what they desire from life.
 They may be disorientated and catatonic.
 They are prone to dissociative personality disorders, lack of self-care, and addictive behaviours.